-This sheet talks about exposure to capsaicin in pregnancy and while breastfeeding.
+This sheet is about exposure to capsaicin in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is capsaicin?

-Capsaicin is the part of peppers (Solanaceae family, capsicum genus) that make your mouth feel hot.
-Capsaicin is generally recognized as safe by the U.S. Food and Drug Administration (FDA) for use in food and candy.
-Capsaicin is also the main ingredient in pepper spray used for defense.
+Capsaicin is the part of peppers (Solanaceae family, capsicum genus) that makes your mouth feel hot.
+Capsaicin has been generally recognized as safe (GRAS) by the U.S. Food and Drug Administration (FDA) for use in food and candy.
+It has been used in some cosmetics, and is the main ingredient in pepper spray used for defense.

-Capsaicin has been used in over the counter and prescription topical (applied to the skin) preparations such as lotions, creams, or patches to help treat pain.
-It has also been given as an injection in the foot to help treat pain from Morton’s neuroma (a nerve condition of the foot).
-Some brand names include: Capazasin®, Qutenza®, and Renzil®, Zostrix®.
+Capsaicin has been used to treat pain in topical (applied to the skin) preparations and has been given as an injection in the foot to help treat pain from Morton’s neuroma (a nerve condition of the foot).
+Some brand names for topical preparations include Capazasin®, Qutenza®, and Zostrix®.

-I use capsaicin.
+I take capsaicin.
 Can it make it harder for me to get pregnant?

-Does using capsaicin increase the chance for miscarriage?
+Does taking capsaicin increase the chance for miscarriage?

-Does using capsaicin increase the chance of birth defects?
+Does taking capsaicin increase the chance of birth defects?

-Does using capsaicin in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking capsaicin in pregnancy affect future behavior or learning for the child?

 Capsaicin has not been studied for use while breastfeeding.
-There is a case report on two breastfed infants who developed skin rashes when they nursed 12 and 15 hours after the person who was breastfeeding ate foods that were flavored with red pepper.
-Their skin reactions in the nursing infants slowly went away over a period of several days.
-Be sure to talk to your healthcare provider about all your breastfeeding questions.
+There is a report of two breastfed infants who developed skin rashes when they nursed 12 and 15 hours after the person who was breastfeeding ate foods that were flavored with red pepper.
+The skin reactions in the nursing infants slowly went away over a period of several days.
+If you suspect the baby has any symptoms, such as a rash, contact the child’s healthcare provider.
+Be sure to talk to your healthcare provider about all of your breastfeeding questions.